 Exploded Pie Chart

 A chart with one or more sectors separated from the rest of the disk is known as an exploded pie chart.
-This effect is used to either highlight a sector, or to highlight smaller segments of the chart with small proportion.
+This effect is used to either highlight a sector or to highlight smaller segments of the chart with a small proportion.

-A doughnut chart (also spelled donut) is functionally identical to a pie chart, with the exception of a blank center and the ability to support multiple statistics as one.
+A doughnut chart (also spelt donut) is functionally identical to a pie chart, with the exception of a blank centre and the ability to support multiple statistics as one.
 There are 2 types of doughnut charts, doughnut and exploded doughnut.

 The above details would help candidates prepare for UPSC 2020.